LobachevEB/gotulua/README.md

 ## Installation

-- Binaries for Windows and Linux are available in the [release] https://github.com/LobachevEB/gotulua/releases page.
+- Binaries for Windows and Linux are available in the https://github.com/LobachevEB/gotulua/releases page.

 1. Ensure you have Go 1.22.0 or later installed
 2. Clone the repository